 The same dealer sells goods to a consumer in Gujarat worth Rs.
 50,000.
 The GST rate on the good is 12%.
 This rate comprises of CGST at 6% and SGST at 6%.

 The dealer has to collect Rs.
 6,000 as Goods and Service Tax.
 Rs.
 3,000 will go to the Central Government and Rs.
 3,000 will go to the Gujarat government as the sale is within the state.

 5. Tax Laws before GST

-Interstate sale of goods was taxed by the Center.
+Interstate sale of goods was taxed by the Centre.
 CST (Central State Tax) was applicable in case of interstate sale of goods.
-Other than above there were many indirect taxes like entertainment tax, octroi and local tax that was levied by state and center.
+Other than above there were many indirect taxes like entertainment tax, octroi and local tax that was levied by state and centre.

-This lead to a lot of overlapping of taxes levied by both state and center.
+This led to a lot of overlapping of taxes levied by both state and centre.

-For example, when goods were manufactured and sold Excise Duty charged by the center was charged by the center.
+For example, when goods were manufactured and sold, excise duty was charged by the centre.
 Over and above Excise Duty, VAT was also charged by the State.
-This lead to a tax on tax also known as cascading effect of taxes.
+This lead to a tax on tax also known as the cascading effect of taxes.